-The pro-forma documents provided below (pages 4 and 6) may be used by BMC clubs to satisfy their obligations with regard to children staying in their hut(s).
+The pro-forma documents provided below (pages 4 and 6) may be used by MCofS clubs to satisfy their obligations with regard to children staying in their hut(s).
 Clubs may need to amend these documents to meet their particular requirements.
 For example, document no. 1 should be amended to identify any risks which are specific to the club hut(s).
-The text of the .pdf form may copied and then edited with a word processor.
+The text of the form may copied and edited.